kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/customization/cloud-init.md

 - **meta_data.yml** file, providing various metadata information, that can be further reused by Kowabunga agents.
 - **network_config.yml** file, allowing for proper automatic network stack and interfaces configuration.
-- **user_data.yml** file, provoiding a sequence of actions to be applied post (initial) boot, as described in its [standard documentation](https://cloudinit.readthedocs.io/en/latest/topics/examples.html).
+-   **user_data.yml** file, providing a sequence of actions to be applied post (initial) boot, as described in its [standard documentation](https://cloudinit.readthedocs.io/en/latest/topics/examples.html).

 Note that all these files are based on [Go Templates](https://pkg.go.dev/text/template).
 They are used by **Kahuna** to generate instance-specific configuration files and bundled into an ISO9660 image (stored on Ceph backend), ready to be consumed by OS, and written/updated each time a computing instance is being created/updated.